John Charles Robertson (army officer): Battle for the Bakri Crossroads

 Robertson was seriously wounded, having been hit by at least one bullet in the knee or thigh and likely with critical head injuries received when he fell off the motorcycle.
-Consistent with the photographer’s account reported three days later, Captain Brand stated that after arrival at the RAP, Robertson ‘was lifted out of the carrier, badly wounded and only partly conscious.
+Consistent with the photographer's account reported three days later, Captain Brand stated that after arrival at the RAP, Robertson ‘was lifted out of the carrier, badly wounded and only partly conscious.
 Half an hour later he quietly died’.

 Captain Bowring (who was not near the RAP at the time) stated in his account that Robertson ‘died from loss of blood and shock half-an-hour later’.
 The 2/29th Battalion's War Diary noted that ‘he died a few minutes after reaching HQ’.
 The story was passed on by the photographer or film maker to journalists who relayed it to Geelong newspapers, which reported his death three days later.

 In a letter to Robertson's wife written nine days afterwards, Padre Macneil wrote that ‘We laid him to rest in the spot the same night’.
-John’s service file records that he was buried at Bakri, ‘near 101 Mile Peg, Muar Road.
+Robertson's service file records that he was buried at Bakri, ‘near 101 Mile Peg, Muar Road.
 Ref Sheet 3.
 9/15 836605’.

 Major John Olliff, the 2IC, now took command.
 Olliff was also killed during the withdrawal from the 101 mile post on the evening of 19 January 1942.
 200 men from the 2/29th's A and B Company made it back under machine gun fire and through the swamp to the rear right to the 2/19th position.
 The men of HQ and C Company withdrew separately and did not make it back to the 2/19th position; they would join up and then split into smaller groups making their way to various destinations.
 The last group to leave was Captain Victor Brand, a small group of walking wounded and others including anti-tank gunners and drivers.
 Captain Brand's small group would re-join the 2/19th column before it reached Parit Sulong.

 By the time Lt Col Samuel Austin Frank Pond took command of the 2/29th Battalion on Sunday 25 January 1942, it consisted of only D Company, possibly a platoon from A Company, the men of B Echelon, and the several hundred men who managed to survive the withdrawal – not all of whom reached Singapore.
 Some were killed or died in the jungle, some ended up in Pudu Prison in Kuala Lumpur, two small groups managed to escape by boat (one reached Australia, the other was captured in Sumatra), and a couple joined the guerrilla forces fighting against the Japanese.
 Most of the men who survived and ended up as prisoners of war in Singapore, along with most of the reinforcements, were part of F Force on the Thai Burma Railway.